 S.B.
 No. 25 amends the Family Code to allow indigent parents involved in certain legal proceedings affecting the parent-child relationship to select their own attorney ad litem.
 Specifically, the bill introduces Section 107.01301, which permits a court-determined indigent parent to choose an attorney who meets specific qualifications, including being licensed and in good standing with the State Bar of Texas.
-The selection process is designed to be independent of any court appointment system, ensuring that the court cannot influence or interfere with the parent's choice of attorney.
+The selection process is designed to be independent of any court appointment system, ensuring that the court cannot interfere with the parent's choice.
 Additionally, the bill stipulates that the attorney selected will serve as the parent's counsel of record upon filing a notice of appearance, and the court's review of this notice is limited to confirming the attorney's qualifications.

 Statutes affected: Introduced: Family Code 107.013 (Family Code 107)